khisr0w/grazie/README.md

 # grazie (`grad-c`)
 A simple, header-only tensor and autograd library I'm building in my spare time.
-The code is pure C without the use of any libararies (except for C-runtime).
+The code is pure C without the use of any libraries (except for C-runtime).

 The goal of the project is not to build a competitor to any neural network frameworks, but rather an excercise to learn the fundamentals of mathematics that goes into tensor operations used for training neural networks, while also creating a minimalist deep learning toolset with efficiency at its core.
 That means there will be NO memory allocation during training or inference, and NO arbitrary "convenient" kernel implemented.